 Born in 1924 in San Francisco, Paul Breitenfeid (his birth name) started out playing clarinet and, despite his father’s disapproval of a career in music, switched to alto saxophone when he entered college.

 Desmond’s smooth, even tone on the instrument saw him become a pioneer of the West Coast cool movement.

-Desmond’s laid-back solos and elegant tone were the perfect complements to Dave Brubeck’s improvisational skills and musical vision.
+His long-term role in the legendary Dave Brubeck Quartet saw him become a household name, with his laid-back solos and elegant style the the perfect complements to Dave Brubeck’s improvisational skills and musical vision.

-Here are six albums that showcase the genius of Paul Desmond.
+Here are just a few of the albums that showcase the genius of legendary musician Paul Desmond.